georgeneokq/artifact-exterminator/README.md

 - *-k* Registry keys to remove, comma-separated
 - *-v* Registry values to remove, comma-separated.
 Value name should come after the key, separated by colon. e.g. `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\AppCompatCache:AppCompatCache`.
 The root key can be specified by either its full name or by its shorthand, like `HKLM`
 - *-a* Additional file names to remove traces of, comma-separated
-- *-s* Only run shimcache removal function.
-The value of this option is not relevant, but is still required. e.g. `artifact-exterminator.exe -s 1 -a calc.exe,mimikatz.exe`.
-This argument is mainly for internal use within the program code for scheduling tasks to clear shimcache upon system reboot.
+- *-s* Run the second part (after system reboot) of specified features, if applicable.
+Some artifacts such as Shimcache and Amcache are viewable only after system reboot.
+The value of this option is not relevant, but is still required. e.g. `artifact-exterminator.exe -s 1 -a notepad.exe,mimikatz.exe`.
+This argument is mainly for internal use within the program code for scheduling tasks.
 - *--features* Specify features to run, comma-separated.
 If this argument is not provided, all features are ran by default.
 Possible values:
   - registry
   - shimcache
   - prefetch
+  - amcache

 Values should come after their flags, separated by spaces.